dialmaster/PlexLibraryReport/README.md

 - Distinguishes between complete and partial TV series
 - Categorizes movies by resolution (4K, 1080p+, 720p, Under 720p)
 - Provides a breakdown of total and available episodes for TV series
-- Displays statistics in formatted tables
+- Displays statistics in formatted tables with colored output
+- Supports command-line arguments for configuration and output options
+- Includes progress bars for processing large libraries
+- Implements error handling and logging for better debugging

 ## Prerequisites